North Wales Path Walk

 Menai Suspension Bridge

-All packages include accommodation (bed and breakfast), luggage transfers, maps, guide books and pick ups when necessary.
+All tours include accommodation (bed and breakfast), luggage transfers, maps, guide books and pick ups when necessary.
 Packed lunches and evening meals can also be arranged.

 The North Wales Path links with Offa’s Dyke Path National Trail at Prestatyn and the Anglesey Coastal Path and Wales Coast Path at Bangor.